 Featuring cash back rewards and no annual fee, this secured option is one of the best credit cards to build credit.
 It offers 2% cash back at restaurants and gas stations on up to $1,000 per quarter, with double cash back the first year.
 It also waives the penalty on the first late payment, providing a bit of forgiveness for first time credit card users.
 Credit limits can be between $200 and $2,500.

-What to Teach Teens About Credit
+What Should You Teach Teens About Credit?

 Regardless of how your teenager gets a credit card, it’s essential you teach her the basics of credit beforehand.
 Doing so will set her up for financial success later in life.